charlesm93/charlesm93.github.io/_pages/library.md

 Here are some papers, books, and other resources I have found helpful, as a researcher and a student.
 This is by no means an exhaustive bibliography, rather a list of personal favorites.
-I'm very open to recommendations, if you have some suggestions.

 ### Conceptual articles